 - Privacy By Design.
 When Search Encrypt was originally developed, it was already a privacy-focused product.
 This means that each feature and function of Search Encrypt was intended to be private.
 We never had to try to add privacy as an afterthought.

 - Neutral and Unbiased Search Results.
 Private search engines deliver unbiased information.
 They don’t determine what you’re most likely to click on based on your past browsing behavior.
-Since we don’t track you, all we use to determine the search results and the ads you see is your search term you typed in to our search bar.
+Since we don’t track your browsing history, all we use to determine the search results and the ads you see is your search term you typed in to our search bar.